-Another example is the German Research Center for Artificial Intelligence , which is based in Kaiserslautern and has sites in Saarbrü¬cken and Bremen and a project office in Berlin.
+Another example is the German Research Center for Artificial Intelligence (DFKI), which is based in Kaiserslautern and has sites in Saarbrücken and Bremen and a project office in Berlin.
 It is one of the world’s leading research centres in the field of AI.

 Facts and figures

 Internal expenditure: 552 million euros in total, including 243 million euros for R&D (2018)

 Research activities are conducted in engineering, the humanities, health research and natural sciences.